Sage-Bionetworks/schematic/docs/source/tutorials.rst

 Tutorials
 =========
-This section provides tutorials for using **Schematic** in different ways.
+This section provides tutorials for contributing a manifest in different ways.

 .. toctree::
    :maxdepth: 2